Article 1: Name

 Section 3.
 Any officer may resign at any time by notice in writing to the Association, and any officer may be removed with or without cause, by a vote of a majority of the directors then in office.

 Section 4.
 The board of directors may appoint and employ an executive director to help implement association policies and assist in the daily operation of the association.

 Section 6.
 In advance of the annual meeting, the President will appoint a nomination committee to nominate candidates for election as officers and directors of the association at the annual meeting.
+Each member organization is allowed one vote.
 The list of candidates will be distributed to members no less than 30 days prior to the annual meeting.
 Officers and directors of the Association may also be nominated from the floor.

 Section 8.
-A vacancy arising in the office of the president by death, resignation or temporary inability to act shall be filled by the vice president during the remainder of the term or until it is determined by by the board that the president is fit to return.
+A vacancy arising in the office of the president by death, resignation, or temporary inability to act shall be filled by the vice president during the remainder of the term or until it is determined by the board that the president is fit to return.